-- 10.52 The site falls within a Bat Alert Area and the Flood Plains and Pennine Foothills Biodiversity Opportunity Zones.
+- 10.54 The site falls within a Bat Alert Area and the Flood Plains and Pennine Foothills Biodiversity Opportunity Zones.
 It is worth noting that the nearby Chickenley Beck, the adjacent Clough Farm and Mitchell Laithes Farm houses are all designated as part of Wildlife Habitat Network Combined.
 The proposed landscape plan shows the retention of existing landscape features and the inclusion of new landscape features within the proposed garden curtilages.
-Furthermore, the proposal includes a Public Open Space with Long Lane and another Public Open Space adjacent to Chickenley Beck.
+The proposal includes a Public Open Space with Long Lane and another central village green Public Open Space, which will aid in informal recreation and the 'sense of place.'
+In addition, an informal open natural space and woodland area is proposed adjacent to Chickenley Beck that would consist of majority of the site's constraints.
 The landscape plan proposes the use of a mixture of ornamental and native species.
 As such, these proposals would be in line with Local Plan policies LP24, LP30, LP32 and LP33.
-However, planning conditions securing further details as well as a Landscape Maintenance and Management Plan for the landscape proposals are considered necessary. - 10.53 The landscape plan includes details regarding boundary treatments.
+However, planning conditions and obligations securing further design details as well as a landscape maintenance and management details for the landscape proposals are considered necessary. - 10.55 The landscape plan includes details regarding boundary treatments.
 However, officers require further details, including elevational drawings of fences and walls to ensure that such boundary treatments are suitable for each location.
 Furthermore, it is considered that further consideration needs to be given to visually prominent locations and residential amenity, as well as the existing southern hedgerow.
-These details can be secured at the discharge of condition stage. - 10.54 Japanese knotweed and Himalayan balsam have been recorded on site.
-A protocol to ensure eradication within the site and prevent the spread outside of the site can be secured through condition. - 10.55 The proposed open spaces would go some way towards meeting the relevant requirements of a residential development of 21 dwelling units in the Dewsbury East ward, which is deficient in a number of the open space typologies.
-The size of the proposed development triggers the need for a Local Area of Play (LAP).
-However, with no LAP indicated on the applicant's drawings, to accord with Local Plan policy LP63 an off site contribution of £15,267 would be required to be secured by way of Section 106 Agreement.
+These details can be secured at the discharge of condition stage. - 10.56 Japanese knotweed and Himalayan balsam have been recorded on site.
+A protocol to ensure eradication within the site and prevent the spread outside of the site can be secured through planning condition. - 10.57 The proposed open spaces would go some way towards meeting the relevant requirements of a residential development of 16 dwelling units in the Dewsbury East ward, which is deficient in a number of the open space typologies.
+However, the size of the proposed development triggers the need for a Local Area of Play (LAP) which is not indicated on the applicant's drawings.
+Therefore, to accord with Local Plan policy LP63 an off site contribution of £11,238.00 would be required to be secured by way of Section 106 Agreement.
 There may be an opportunity for the applicant to reduce this requirement if a LAP was provided on-site as a series of well-designed features and playable elements or equipment within a natural playable space.
-If no such on-site provision is made, the required off-site contribution could be spent at Earlsheaton Park, which is within the recommended 20 minute walking distance from the site.
+If no such on-site provision is made, the required off-site contribution would be spent in the ward and could be spent at Earlsheaton Park, which is within the recommended 20 minute walking distance from the site.